AvinZarlez/processing-vscode/README.md

 By default uses processing.org's documentation.
 Can change to p5js's if preferred using the `processing.docs` setting.

+By default uses Google for search.
+Can change to DuckDuckGo if preferred using the `processing.search` setting.

 ## Requirements

 Installing the extension will give you instant access to [syntax highlighting](#syntax-highlighting) and [snippets](#snippets).